cameraui/sdk/go/docs/api/plugin.md

 	type FaceDetectionInterface interface {
 	    // TestFaces runs face detection on a single image captured by the UI
 	    // test panel and returns the result for preview rendering.
+A number in
+	    // config["threshold"] is the lowest confidence to return, without it the
+	    // plugin's default applies.
 	    TestFaces(imageData []byte, metadata ImageMetadata, config map[string]any) (*FaceDetectionResponse, error)
 	    // DetectFaces runs face detection on a pre-decoded video frame.
 	    DetectFaces(frame VideoFrameData, config map[string]any) (*FaceDetectionResponse, error)